siddhant094/SignLanguage/README.md

 Contribution of every member was important otherwise what this project is … it wouldn’t have been.

 Animesh Yadav    -> Documentaion
+Arnav Agrawal    -> Html & Css
 Arnav khare      -> JavaScript
-Arnav            -> Html & Css
 Siddhant Pandey  -> Html & Css

 And a lot of discussions at different moments in making ok this project which remains uncounted :).